-Pipedrive's new web forms make life simple: no more fussing around with outside integrations or complicated processes.
-You can now set up your own personalized web form for your website, and it will feed directly into the pipeline of your choosing, giving you control over where the data goes once the customer provides it for you.
+Pipedrive's Web Forms make life simple — allowing you to set up your own personalized form for your website, to feed directly into the pipeline of your choosing — giving you control over where the data goes once the customer provides it for you.

-A web form is an online page used to gather and store information.
-In Pipedrive, that means that you can construct a web form that asks for specific information, and when a customer provides you with that information, it will automatically stored within Pipedrive — as a Deal, Person, or Organization — based on the questions asked.
+In Pipedrive, that means that you can construct a web form that asks for specific information, and when a customer provides you with that information, it will automatically be stored within Pipedrive — as a Deal, with either a Person or Organization — based on the questions asked.

-You can also add up to ten email addresses to be notified when a new web form is submitted.
-Doing so allows you to impress your prospective customers by using those notifications to immediately put your best foot forward and get started closing your sales.
+You can also add up to ten email addresses to be notified when a new submission is made into the web form, allowing you to immediately put your best foot forward and get started closing your sales.

-From here, you can configure which fields you want to prompt your customers to fill in their form.
+You can then configure which fields you want to prompt your customers to fill in their form.
 You'll be able to select from a dropdown of various Pipedrive fields, which you can customize a customer-facing message for.

-Within the Pipedrive web form, you can customize the following fields.
+Within the Pipedrive web form, the following fields can be customized:

 - Web form Title: This is internal and will not be shown to customers, it's just to help keep you organized.